MicrosoftDocs/cpp-docs.tr-tr/docs/porting/visual-cpp-change-history-2003-2015.md

     error C2668: 'function' : ambiguous call to overloaded function.
     ```

-   Örnek 1: Aşırı yüklenmiş işleve belirsiz çağrı (önce)
+   Örnek 1: aşırı yüklenmiş işleve belirsiz çağrı (önce)

     ```cpp
     // In previous versions of the compiler, code written in this way would unambiguously call f(int, Args...)